basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 ## Flashing the device
 To flash, [SEGGER JLink](https://www.segger.com/jlink-software.html) is required.

-Flashing is supported by RIOT-OS by the command below:
+Flashing is supported by RIOT-OS using the command below:

 ```
 make flash